To use OAuth 2.0 in your application, you need an OAuth 2.0 client ID, which your application uses when requesting an OAuth 2.0 access token.

 After you add an Authorized Domain, you can use any of its subdomains or pages, and any other associated country codes.

-For information about setting up service accounts, web applications, or installed applications, see the following topics.Service accounts
+For information about setting up service accounts, web applications, or device-native applications, see the following topics.Service accounts

 A service account is used in an application that calls APIs on behalf of an application that does not access user information.
 This type of application needs to prove its own identity, but it does not need a user to authorize requests.